Satyam24/Flask-Demo/README.md

 # Flask-Demo

-### Basic web app build using Flask where Users can write and delete there posts.
+### Basic web app build using Flask where Users can write,edit and delete there posts.

 ### Link - https://flask-posts.onrender.com/